Harmful-Alchemist/calculating_with_gleam/README.md

 gleam shell # Run an Erlang shell
 ```

-In the shell run such exiting commands as:
+In the shell run such exciting commands as:

 ```
 calc:run("1+1").